sapient007/GoogleCloudPriceList/README.md

 ![Duplicate SKUs Table](images/Import_CSV_to_BQ_table.png "Import table")

 However for this guide, we will assume you need to find the **highest** rate for all SKUs for your reporting needs.
-To do that, we need to run a query in the table created [above](#Importing-Data-to-BigQuery-(BQ)).
+To do that, we need to run a query in the table created [above](#importing-data-to-bigquery-bq).
 Since we are after the highest possible price point for the dataset, we can leverage SQL to query the data for those values.
 NOTE: you will need to change to query below with your table information.

 ```
     SELECT